woocommerce/woocommerce/readme.txt

 = 1.4.5 =
 * Quick edit products
 * Bulk edit products
+* Downloadable Product Permissions management via orders page - grant and revoke access to files
+* See how many times a download has been downloaded
+* Option for downloadable files to expire after X days
 * PayPal standard goes straight to PayPal via a GET request - no more pay page/forms
 * Better mixed cart handling - option to give access to downloads after payment (processing order status)
 * Added basic API for payment gateways to hook into (for IPN etc)